dbos-inc/dbos-demo-apps/python/empyrical_evidences/README.md

 ### Observability

-- DBOS Transact applications automatically generate and export OpenTelemetry traces.
+- DBOS automatically generates and exports OpenTelemetry traces for your application
-- With DBOS Cloud, access a full observability pipeline exporting and collecting your observability data automatically.
-Access a dashboard to query your data.
+- In DBOS Cloud view your logs and traces from the [cloud console](https://console.dbos.dev/) or your [personal monitoring dashboard](https://docs.dbos.dev/cloud-tutorials/monitoring-dashboard).

 ## Setup Instructions